 In theory, this mechanism will have a much lower environmental impact as it wouldn’t incentives nearly as much energy consumption as Proof of Work.

-If crypto is to deliver on many of its goals, a new consensus mechanism will likely replace proof of work.
-For now, while Bitcoin is contributing to our environmental impact, it is worth putting arguments that view this as a fatal flaw into the context of our current free market for energy production and consumption.
+If crypto is to deliver on many of its goals, either energy production will become more efficient or a new consensus mechanism will likely replace proof of work.
+For now, while it is contributing to our environmental impact, it is worth putting arguments against Bitcoin that view this as a fatal flaw into the context of our current free market for energy production and consumption.

 If we address our inefficient energy consumption and subsequent environmental impact, we need to focus on our market systems rather than scapegoating particular industries such as crypto.
 Blockchain technology could likely be part of the puzzle in solving inefficient energy consumption as we advance.

 So yes, criticism and awareness of the current issues surrounding Bitcoin’s environmental impact are essential.
-But it’s also necessary to understand these issues within their context and work to improve the industry rather than disregarding the technology entirely.
+But it’s also necessary to understand these issues within their context.